dami23/RVOS_PS/README.md

 # PRVOS

-This repo contains the official implementation of the paper 'Uncertainty-aware Adaptive Pseudo-Labeling for Referring Video Object Segmentation'
+This is the implementation of the paper "Uncertainty-aware Adaptive Pseudo-Labeling for Referring Video Object Segmentation" which is submitted to ICANN 2023.

 <div align="center">
   <img src="structure.png">